 Hezhou Guangxi, China Travel Guide

 Hezhou cuisine is part of the broader Guangxi (桂菜 - Guicai) and Yue (粤菜 - Cantonese) culinary traditions.
 It features Hakka cultural influences due to the region's demographics.
-Local dishes highlight fresh ingredients, often from surrounding mountains and rivers.
+Local dishes highlight fresh ingredients, often from surrounding ranges and rivers.

 Breakfast (7-9 AM): Rice noodles, congee, steamed buns.
 Lunch (12-2 PM): Often a main meal.
 Dinner (6-8 PM): Largest meal, multiple shared dishes.
 Snacking is popular throughout the day.